mjhea0/awesome-fastapi/README.md

 ### Open Source Projects

+- [AgentGate](https://agentgate.sh) - Open-source platform to deploy AI agents in one command and monetize them via Stripe.
+Implements MCP, A2A, and UCP.
+Built with FastAPI, SQLAlchemy, Alembic, and Docker.
 - [Astrobase](https://github.com/anthonycorletti/astrobase) - Simple, fast, and secure deployments anywhere.
 - [Awesome FastAPI Projects](https://github.com/Kludex/awesome-fastapi-projects) - Organized list of projects that use FastAPI.
 - [Bitcart](https://github.com/bitcart/bitcart) - Platform for merchants, users and developers which offers easy setup and use.